-The Company did not carry out any exploration work on the El Gateado project in 2012, 2013 or 2014.
+The Company did not carry out any exploration work on the El Gateado project in 2012 through 2018.

-Total costs incurred to date are approximately US\$1.5 million and no current detailed plans to conduct exploration on the property
+Total costs incurred to date are approximately US\$1.5 million and no current detailed plans to conduct exploration on the property.